nelkemboi/dsc-phase-3-project-v2-3/README.md

 ### Data Understanding
 The project utilizes historical customer data, including demographic information and transactional data of Seriatel telecom company.
 This data is used to build a predictive model that can classify customers as churned or non-churned.
 The data has 3333 rows and 21 columns and the company is based in California USA.
 The colunmn tites are as follows:

-**State**: The state where the customer resides.
+- State: The state where the customer resides.
-**Area code**: The area code associated with the customer's phone number.
+- Area code: The area code associated with the customer's phone number.
-**International plan**: A binary variable indicating whether the customer has an international calling plan (1) or not (0).
+- International plan: A binary variable indicating whether the customer has an international calling plan (1) or not (0).
-**Voice mail plan**: A binary variable indicating whether the customer has a voicemail plan (1) or not (0).
+- Voice mail plan: A binary variable indicating whether the customer has a voicemail plan (1) or not (0).
-**Number vmail messages**: The number of voicemail messages the customer has.
+- Number vmail messages: The number of voicemail messages the customer has.
-**Total day minutes**: The total number of minutes the customer used during the daytime.
+- Total day minutes: The total number of minutes the customer used during the daytime.
-**Total day calls**: The total number of calls the customer made or received during the daytime.
+- Total day calls: The total number of calls the customer made or received during the daytime.
-**Total day charge**: The total charges incurred by the customer for daytime usage.
+- Total day charge: The total charges incurred by the customer for daytime usage.
-**Total eve minutes**: The total number of minutes the customer used during the evening.
+- Total eve minutes: The total number of minutes the customer used during the evening.
-**Total eve calls**: The total number of calls the customer made or received during the evening.
+- Total eve calls: The total number of calls the customer made or received during the evening.
-**Total eve charge**: The total charges incurred by the customer for evening usage.
+- Total eve charge: The total charges incurred by the customer for evening usage.
-**Total night minutes**: The total number of minutes the customer used during the night.
+- Total night minutes: The total number of minutes the customer used during the night.
-**Total night calls**: The total number of calls the customer made or received during the night.
+- Total night calls: The total number of calls the customer made or received during the night.
-**Total night charge**: The total charges incurred by the customer for night usage.
+- Total night charge: The total charges incurred by the customer for night usage.
-**Total intl minutes**: The total number of minutes the customer used for international calls.
+- Total intl minutes: The total number of minutes the customer used for international calls.
-**Total intl calls**: The total number of international calls the customer made.
+- Total intl calls**: The total number of international calls the customer made.
-**Total intl charge**: The total charges incurred by the customer for international calls.
+- Total intl charge: The total charges incurred by the customer for international calls.
-**Customer service calls**: The number of customer service calls made by the customer.
+- Customer service calls: The number of customer service calls made by the customer.
-**Churn**: A binary variable indicating whether the customer has churned (1) or not (0).
+- Churn: A binary variable indicating whether the customer has churned (1) or not (0).
-**Total_calls**: The total number of calls made or received by the customer across all periods (day, evening, and night).
+- Total_calls: The total number of calls made or received by the customer across all periods (day, evening, and night).
-**Total_charge**: The total charges incurred by the customer across all usage periods.
+- Total_charge: The total charges incurred by the customer across all usage periods.
 ## Data processing
 We checked for missing values, duplicates, categorical and numerical values to ensure that data is clean and in correct formaat for modelling.
 We further removed the class imbalance from the data and standardize to make date Consistent and uniformity of modelling